 In this post, we discuss how to create a TensorRT engine using the ONNX workflow and how to run inference from a TensorRT engine.
 More specifically, we demonstrate end-to-end inference from a model in Keras or TensorFlow to ONNX, and to a TensorRT engine with ResNet-50, semantic segmentation, and U-Net networks.
 Finally, we explain how you can use this workflow on other networks.

-Download the code examples in this post.
-After downloading the tensorflow-onnx-tensorrt-code.tar.gz file, you should also download labels.py from the Cityscapes dataset scripts repo and place it in the same folder as the other scripts.
+Download either the TensorFlow 1 code example or the TensorFlow 2 code example.
+After downloading the file, you should also download labels.py from the Cityscapes dataset scripts repo and place it in the same folder as the other scripts.

 ONNX is an open format for machine learning and deep learning models.
 It allows you to convert deep learning and machine learning models from different frameworks such as TensorFlow, PyTorch, MATLAB, Caffe, and Keras to a single format.